serlo/lenabi-migration-algorithm/README.md

 ## Overview

 To ensure backwards-compatibility, the Serlo Editor will use a built-in migration algorithm.
 Every document has a field that defines the current version of the format.
 The version number is an integer starting from 1.
 Everytime a change is made to the format, the version increases by 1.
-In addition, there will be a migration function provided that takes a document from version `n ` and converts it to a valid file of version `n + 1`:
+In addition, there will be a migration function provided that takes a document from version `n ` and converts it to a valid document of version `n + 1`:

 ![grafik](https://user-images.githubusercontent.com/13507950/217207637-208e27cf-e7c5-4ee9-ac12-dc7055ce9743.png)